Skip to main content

 Be cautious with raw foods

-Exercise caution with raw or undercooked foods in Kiribati, including salads, unpeeled fruits, raw seafood, and rare meats.
-These items carry higher risk for foodborne illnesses.
-When consuming fruits and vegetables, follow the traveler's rule: "Peel it, cook it, or forget it."
+Go carefully with raw or undercooked food in Kiribati, including salads, unpeeled fruit, raw seafood, and rare meat, all of which carry a higher risk of foodborne illness.
+For fruit and vegetables, the old traveler's rule still applies: peel it, cook it, or forget it.

 HIGH